 Chatham is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 6,143 people and two constituent neighborhoods, Chatham is the 227th largest community in Massachusetts.
+With a population of 5,982 people and two constituent neighborhoods, Chatham is the 227th largest community in Massachusetts.

 Chatham home prices are not only among the most expensive in Massachusetts, but Chatham real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Chatham telecommute to their jobs.
+Overall, about 11.06% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Chatham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chatham include Irish, German, Italian, and Scottish.
+Important ancestries of people in Chatham include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Chatham is English.
 Other important languages spoken here include Spanish and French Creole.